Hexagon/pup/docs/configuration.md

 - `decorateFiles` (boolean): Set to true to enable decoration in the output files.
 Default is false.
 - `decorate` (boolean): **Only available in global scope.** Set to true to enable decoration in the logs.
 Default is false.
 - `colors` (boolean): **Only available in global scope.** Set to true to enable colored output.
 Default is false.
+- `internalLogHours` (number): **Only available in global scope.** Keep internal logs and metrics (used for `pup logs` and varius plugins for selected number of hours.
+Lowest value is 0 (disable interna logging) and highest valid value is 366 (two weeks).

-These options can be used in both the global scope logger, and for each process like:
+Most options can be used in both the global scope logger, and for each process like:

 ```jsonc
 {